 Minimum GAUSS version: 14.0

-For this tutorial, we will use an Excel® file containing exposure to a nuclear site for a few counties in Washington state and the cancer mortality in those counties.
+In this tutorial, we will draw a scatter plot of some data from an Excel® file containing measurements of nuclear site exposure and cancer mortality for a few counties in Washington state.
 You can download the Excel® file here.